KasperFyhn/generative-ai-course/README.md

 The contents of this project are meant to serve as the basis for materials on using generative AI as a (university) student.
 Specifically, the course is about text generative AI or chatbots backed by large language models, like ChatGPT and Bard.

-It is aimed at students at all levels and with different educational backgrounds.
-Whether a novice or an expert when it comes to using generative AI, the modules can help students discover ways to enchance their studies, refine their prompting skills and techniques, and guide them towards a healthy and responsible use of GAI.
+It is aimed at students at different levels and with different educational backgrounds.
+Whether a novice or intermediate when it comes to using generative AI, the modules can help students discover ways to enchance their studies, refine their prompting skills and techniques, and guide them towards a healthy and responsible use of GAI.

 The contents are not theory-heavy (and should not be), but should serve as practical guides and inspiration for integrating AI in your studies in a good way.